Measuring the contribution of the voluntary sector

 Impact

 The inability to measure the voluntary sector’s contribution to the UK economy limits its comparison to the non-voluntary sector, meaning that it may be undervalued or overlooked.
+This lack of visibility risks the sector being undervalued in policy, funding, and strategic decision-making.

-Accurate measurement would allow for better recognition of the sector’s economic contribution.
+Ultimately, more accurate measurement would allow for better recognition of the sector’s economic contribution.
 This could encourage further volunteering and involvement and investment in the sector, along with better use and allocation of resources.
 Unleashing the potential of the voluntary sector by measuring it more accurately could also allow its inclusion in economic growth strategies to improve both regional and national economic performance.

 Outputs